-Welcome to our guide to the best octave pedals.
-This article focuses on clean octavers – not octave-up-style fuzzes.
-If you are looking for the latter, please check out our guides to the Octavia, Super Fuzz and Foxx Tone Machine, and the list of all the new releases in the blog’s Octave Up Fuzz category
+This article focuses on clean “octavers” – ie, pedals that pitch shift your tone by one or more octaves, NOT octave-up-style fuzzes.
+If you are looking for the latter, please check out our Octavia, Super Fuzz and Foxx Tone Machine guides and the list of all the new releases in the blog’s Octave Up Fuzz category.

 Adding an octave effect to your rig can dramatically change your tone in fun and exciting ways: it can add a layer of heaviness to a power chord, create spacey synth-like melodies, bring blistering intensity to a fuzzy solo, or even turn your guitar into some kind of organ.
 And although the pedals listed in this article are clean pitch shifters, stacking them with a fuzz or a distortion can yield awesome results.